 Rule 3: Debit all Expenses and Losses, Credit all Incomes and Gains

-This last and third rule of accounting applies to all nominal accounts — which pertain to expenses, incomes, losses and gains.
+This rule applies to all nominal accounts.
 As per this rule, any expenses incurred or any losses sustained by the business are debited.
 Similarly, any income received or any profits earned by the business are credited.
-The corresponding entry as per the double-entry system, is made to the cash/bank account.
+The corresponding entry as per the double-entry system is made to the cash/bank account.

 Fundamental Aspects of the Golden Rules of Accounting